Home

 • Cervix - the lower part of the uterus that separates the body of the uterus from the vagina

 • Vagina - a muscular passage that connects the cervix with the external genital organs - one of which is a sensitive mound of tissue called the clitoris.
-A male penis can penetrate the vagina to deposit typically a hundred million sperm at the entrance to cervix - from where an ever smaller number swim onwards seeking an egg that just one can fertilise.
+A male penis can penetrate the vagina to deposit typically a hundred million sperm at the entrance to cervix - from where an ever-smaller number swim onwards seeking an egg that just one can fertilise.

 Additionally, women have a unique secondary sexual characteristic that for a million years was critical to the survival of a baby after birth - their breasts can lactate milk.